C45p4r/ma_web_design/src/README.md

 # Resources for main personal site

-This folder contains all the resources to be used by the index.html in the root folder
+This folder contains all the external resources to be used by the main site

 ---